devmams/paraswap-demo/README.md

 # paraswap-demo
-This project show how to get best rate through Paraswap API and how to call PARASWAP contract on-chain
+This project show how to get best rate through Paraswap API and how to call PARASWAP contract on-chain.

-Follow the main steps belows.<br/>
+Follow the main steps belows :<br/>
   - run "npm install" to install dotenv, axios and web3 dependencies.<br/>
   - deploy Swapper contract on ganache fork, testnet or mainnet blockchain.<br/>
   - rename '.env.example' file to '.env' and set variables.<br/>